xmaildottor-spec/URMCNet-An-Uncertainty-Region-Modeling-and-Calibration-Network-for-Power-Line-Inspection/README.md

 ## 📚 Corrigendum
 Due to the inadvertent submission of a draft version during the editing process, the following corrections are made:
 ![Network Architecture](https://github.com/xmaildottor-spec/An-Uncertainty-Region-Modeling-and-Calibration-Network/blob/main/IMG.png)

-* Although binary classification performance is conventionally evaluated using foreground-specific metrics, we adopt class-macro-averaged metrics (encompassing both foreground and background) for fair and consistent comparisons with prior literature [1][3][4][5].
-Additionally, our reported metrics are averaged over multiple independent trials to demonstrate model stability.*

 ## 🙏 Acknowledgement